5 ways to keep your iPhone secure

 Set up two-step verification

-Two-step verification allows you to to verify your identity before signing into iCloud, iMessage, and FaceTime and before making purchases via iTunes, iBooks, and the App Store.
-When set up, a four-digit code will be sent via text message after you enter your Apple ID and Password.
+Two-step verification allows you to to verify your identity before signing into iCloud, iMessage and FaceTime and before making purchases via iTunes, iBooks and the App Store.
+When set up, a four-digit code will be sent via SMS after you enter your Apple ID and Password.
 This will ensure there are two lines of security that must be crossed before any purchases are made.

 To set it up, go to Settings > App and iTunes Stores